aditi-18/MERN-CryptoStockAnalyser/README.md

 ## This is a repository for the project CryptoStockAnalyser.
 CryptoStockAnalyser has been built using the Issuetracker (Pro mern stack2 book) boilerplate.
-This application has the follwoing features-
+This application has the following features-

  1)Secure google login and registration.